Sourabh-tanwar29/Fasal_Kavach/README.md

 3.  **Power on the ESP32**:
     Once powered, the ESP32 will connect to Wi-Fi and start publishing sensor data.
 You should see the data being logged by the backend server.

-## License

-This project is licensed under the MIT License.
-See